daniyal-fahim/Compilor-Construction-Project/04_charts.md

 ## 12. Summary

-This document has provided comprehensive visual representations of the LogicEval compiler's architecture, including:
+This document has provided comprehensive visual representations of the LogicHorizon compiler's architecture, including:

 1. **System Architecture**: High-level overview of compiler organization
 2. **Data Flow**: Token and AST transformation pipelines